International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 a series of states, which are controlled by the provider and consumer using messages.
 A TP transitions to another state as a result of an exchanged message.

 A TP is managed by a `Connector`.
 The connector serves as a coordinating technical entity that receives counter-party messages and manages its local state of the TP.
-It may as well also operate the hosting of the `Assets`, or control their offering through another system.
+It may as well also operate the hosting of the `Datasets`, or control their offering through another system.

 ### Connector Components: Control and Data Planes
 A TP is managed by a `Connector`.
 The connector consists of two logical components, a `Control Plane` and a `Data Plane`.
 The control plane serves as a coordinating layer that